Tommy Fleetwood: Professional career

 Fleetwood at the 2018 BMW International Open.

 In July 2019, Fleetwood finished second in the 2019 Open Championship at Royal Portrush Golf Club in Northern Ireland.

 In November 2019, Fleetwood made three eagles in the final round to win the Nedbank Golf Challenge in South Africa.
 Fleetwood won in a playoff over Marcus Kinhult.
 This event was part of the European Tour's Rolex Series and was co-sanctioned by the Sunshine Tour.

 In October 2020, Fleetwood birdied the 72nd hole to join Aaron Rai in a playoff at the Aberdeen Standard Investments Scottish Open.
 However, he was defeated when he missed a par putt from short-range on the first extra hole.

 In September 2021, Fleetwood played on the European team in the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin.
 The U.S. team won 19–9, and Fleetwood went 0–1–2, including a tie in his Sunday singles match against Jordan Spieth.

+Fleetwood finished in a tie for fifth place at the 2022 PGA Championship, and in a share for fourth place at the Open Championship.
 In November 2022, Fleetwood won the Nedbank Golf Challenge at Gary Player Country Club in South Africa.
 He successfully defended this title, having been last played in 2019.
 It was also his first victory since then as well.

 In June 2023, Fleetwood tied on top of the leaderboard of the RBC Canadian Open after 72 holes with Nick Taylor, forcing a playoff.
 He lost the playoff on the fourth hole after Taylor made a 72-foot eagle putt.
-One week later in the 2023 U.S. Open at Los Angeles Country Club, Fleetwood made history by becoming the first man ever to shoot multiple final round score of 63 in the U.S. Open history.
+One week later, in the 2023 U.S. Open at Los Angeles Country Club, Fleetwood made history by becoming the first man ever to shoot multiple final round score of 63 in the U.S. Open history.
+He finished the tournament in a share for fifth place.
+At the Open Championship, he finished in a tie for tenth place.
 In September 2023, Fleetwood played on the European team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Guidonia, Rome, Italy.
 He was paired with Rory McIlroy for the Friday and Saturday foursomes.
 Dubbed as "Fleetwood Mac", the pair won both their matches.
 He lost the Saturday fourballs session playing with Nicolai Højgaard.
 He scored the decisive point in his single match win on Sunday against Rickie Fowler to help the European Team reclaimed the Ryder Cup for the first time since 2018.
 He went 3–1–0 on the event.

 In January 2024, Fleetwood won the first edition of Dubai Invitational to open his 2024 season.
 He shot a final round 67 with a birdie-birdie finish to beat Rory McIlroy and Thriston Lawrence by one shot.
 In April 2024, Fleetwood achieved his career-best finish to date at the Masters, finishing tied for third with Max Homa and Collin Morikawa.
 He played the tournament with local caddie, Gray Moore after his caddie, Ian Finnis had to miss the tournament due to illness.